 In compliance with National Instrument 81-107 - Independent Review Committee for Investment Funds ("NI 81-107"), an Independent Review Committee (an "IRC") was appointed as of May 1, 2007 and actively assumed its role and responsibilities on November 1, 2007.
 Its mandate consists of reviewing and providing input on our written policies and procedures which deal with conflict of interest matters for us and providing its recommendations or approvals as may be required.
 The members of the independent committee are Jeff Norton (Chair), John Smeeton and Idon Biron.
 The Funds are responsible for the fee payable in connection with the IRC, which is comprised of a yearly payment of \$20,000, plus taxes, per member.
-For the year ended December 31, 2022, a total of \$60,000, plus taxes, was paid to the past and present members of the IRC for their services.
+For the years ended December 31, 2023 and December 31, 2024, a total of \$58,333.33 and \$65,000, respectively, plus taxes, was paid to the past and present members of the IRC for their services.